hydraulic-institute/edb/source/02_fluid-properties-II/03_viscosity.md

 <units us = "The unit of dynamic viscosity in English measure
-is the pound-second per square foot which is numerically identical with the slug per foot-second." metric = "The unit of dynamic viscosity in Metric measure isthe dyne-second per square centimeter, called the POISE, which is numerically identical with the gram per centimeter-second.
+is the pound-second per square foot which is numerically identical with the slug per foot-second." metric = "The unit of dynamic viscosity in Metric measure is the dyne-second per square centimeter, called the POISE, which is numerically identical with the gram per centimeter-second.
 It usually is more convenient to express numerical values in CENTIPOISES